Fayti1703/Hacknet-deBugFinder/README.md

 # Installation

 To install DeBugFinder, do the following:
-1. Obtain `DeBugFinderPatcher.exe` and `DeBugFinder.dll`.
+1. Obtain `DeBugFinderPatcher.exe`, `DeBugFinder.dll` and `PatcherCommands.xml`.
+If this is your first installation, also obtain a copy of `Mono.Cecil.dll`.
+	* You may find zips containing these files on [the Releases Page](https://github.com/Fayti1703/Hacknet-deBugFinder/releases/).
-2. Copy both files into your Hacknet directory.
+2. Copy those files into your Hacknet directory.
 3. Run `DeBugFinderPatcher.exe` from that directory.

-Assuming everything went right, you should now see a `HacknetDeBugFinder.exe` in the directory listing.
+Assuming everything went right, you should now see a `Hacknet-deBugFinder.exe` in the directory listing.

 If you're on Windows, simply run this file to launch Hacknet with DeBugFinder.
-If you're on another platform, run the generated `HacknetDeBugFinder` (no extension) file instead.
+If you're on another platform, run the generated `Hacknet-deBugFinder` (no extension) file instead.

 ## Installation verification